ZIP: 216

 • the encoding of \(\mathsf{pk_d}\!\) .

-The above is intended to be a complete list of the places where compressed encodings of Jubjub points occur in the Zcash consensus protocol and in plaintext, address, or key formats.
+The fields mentioned in this Specification are intended to be a complete list of the places where compressed encodings of Jubjub points occur in the Zcash consensus protocol and in plaintext, address, or key formats.

 Rationale